CDS MCQs Geography – (with Solutions & Detailed Explanations)

 Answer: c) Mizoram

 Q16.
-The Khasi and Jaintia Hills are located in:
+In which state are the Khasi and Jaintia Hills located?

 a) Arunachal Pradesh